 Jim Crutchfield, 1932

 *On this date in 1910, Jimmie Crutchfield was born.
-He was an African American baseball player who was a household name in Pittsburgh’s Black baseball community.
+He was a Black baseball player and a household name in Pittsburgh’s Black baseball community.

-After a brief stint with the Indianapolis ABCs, Crutchfield jumped to the Pittsburgh Crawford’s joining Cool Papa Bell and Ted Strong to form the finest outfield in the Negro Leagues.
-While with the Crawford’s, Jimmie’s performance earned him three trips to the East-West All-Star game.
-As the Crawford’s dynasty began to crumble in the mid-1930s, Crutchfield moved on, first to the Newark Eagles and then to the Chicago American Giants.
+After a brief stint with the Indianapolis ABCs, Crutchfield jumped to the Pittsburgh Crawford’s, joining Cool Papa Bell and Ted Strong to form the finest outfield in the Negro Baseball League.
+While with the Crawfords, Jimmie’s performance earned him three trips to the East-West All-Star game.
+As the Crawfords dynasty began to crumble in the mid-1930s, Crutchfield moved on, first to the Newark Eagles and then to the Chicago American Giants.
 In Chicago, his affable personality and consistent willingness to interact with fans at the ballpark made him a favorite with the local regulars.
 In 1941, he was again honored by election to the West squad in the East-West game.

-As a player, Crutchfield never rose to "league leading" stature in any single category, yet demonstrated better than average skills in almost every aspect of play.
+Crutchfield never rose to "league-leading" stature in any category as a player, yet they demonstrated better-than-average skills in almost every aspect of play.
 He was, in essence, the epitome of the well-rounded ballplayer — a solid everyday performer.
-He did, however, possess one exceptional talent – the ability to make friends wherever he went and to serve as a unifying force on every team on which he played.
-Cool Papa Bell once observed that Jimmie was the best team player in baseball.
-If he never played in a game he would still have been an important part of any baseball team.
-He cheered you up when things weren’t going too good whether you had troubles on or off the field.
+However, he possessed one exceptional talent – the ability to make friends wherever he went and to serve as a unifying force on every team he played.
+Cool Papa Bell once observed that Jimmie Crutchfield was the best team player in baseball.
+If he never played in a game, he would still have been an important part of any baseball team.
+He cheered you up when things weren’t going too well, whether you had troubles on or off the field.

 You always knew you could count on Jimmie to be on the bright side of everything."
-Jimmie Crutchfield died: March 31, 1993 in Chicago, Illinois.
+Jimmie Crutchfield died: on March 31, 1993, in Chicago, Illinois.